cmugla/farmers-markt-finder/README.md

 ## User stories

-  - A guest should be able to view their nearby Farmer's Markets
+  - A guest should be able to view their nearby Farmer's Markets and any posts made to it
   - A farmer should be able to add their Farm to the Farmer's Market page
   - A farmer should be able to post updates